MaciejM-S/your-exp-back-end/README.md

 retrieving user posts, and performing other profile-related operations.

 - universal.js: The universal.js file is a controller file that contains common or utility functions used throughout the application.
-These functions may provide general-purpose functionality or shared logic used across different modules or controllers.

 ### routers